August 14, 2014

 “Once the jackpot starts crossing $100-250 million, then every media outlet starts talking about it,” says Jacobson.

-While the lottery is constantly covered by the media, Jacobson says the team is using guerilla-style marketing as well as producing two mini-series to spread the word.
+While lotteries are constantly covered by the media, Jacobson says the team is using guerilla-style marketing as well as producing two mini-series to spread the word.
 One of the mini series is called “The Biggest Lottery Winner of All Time.”
 The mini-series are scheduled for September.

 “We’re using a Larry Davis-type character.
 He just doesn’t really fit in so we want to make sure that it’s really relatable, so he goes to buy a Ferrari but he can’t drive stick shift,” says Jacobson.
 “He buys a huge house, but he can’t figure out how the lights work.”